khakhalin/Xenopus-Behavior/02_Collision_Avoidance/protocol_collision_avoidance.md

 Chao, R., Macía-Vázquez, G., Zalama, E., Gómez-García-Bermejo, J., & Perán, J. R. (2015).
 Automated tracking of drosophila specimens.
 Sensors, 15(8), 19369-19392.

 Colomb, J., Reiter, L., Blaszkiewicz, J., Wessnitzer, J., & Brembs, B. (2012).
 Open source tracking and analysis of adult Drosophila locomotion in Buridan's paradigm with and without visual targets.
 PloS one, 7(8).

-Dong, W., Lee, R. H., Xu, H., Yang, S., Pratt, K. G., Cao, V., ... & Aizenman, C. D. (2009).
-Visual avoidance in Xenopus tadpoles is correlated with the maturation of visual responses in the optic tectum.
-Journal of neurophysiology, 101(2), 803-815.

 Henriet, E., Mannioui, A., Khakhalin, A., & Zalc, B. (2017).
 A behavioral test to evaluate the functional consequences in a Xenopus laevis model of inducible-demyelination and myelin repair.
 In Multiple Sclerosis Journal (Vol. 23, pp. 996-996).